the-ozet/the-ozet.github.io/support.md

 ## Support OZET

-Here is some text.
-Please support us by going to our [support page](https://www.fracturedatlas.org/site/fiscal/profile?id=180) on Fractured Atlas.
+Thanks to the generous supporters and collaborators listed below we have created the OZET.
+We are always working on something new.
+Please support future projects by going to our [support page](https://www.fracturedatlas.org/site/fiscal/profile?id=180) on Fractured Atlas.

-#### Current collaborators

-* Brendan Dougherty
-* Thomas Dunn
-* Kathleen Geldard
-* Paula Matthusen
-* Matt Mitchell
-* Jesse Perez
-* Britt Plunkett
-* Dan Scully

 #### Past collaborators